 About Novus Ordo Watch

-Novus Ordo Watch is a lay-led internet apostolate whose primary goal is to educate the public about the institution we refer to as the “Novus Ordo Sect” (or “Vatican II Sect”), a Neo-Modernist sect which falsely claims to be the Roman Catholic Church and has illegitimately occupied the official Catholic structures in the Vatican and throughout the world since its founding by Cardinal Angelo Roncalli after the death of Pope Pius XII in 1958.
+Novus Ordo Watch is a lay-led internet apostolate whose primary goal is to educate the public about the true Roman Catholic religion and the institution we refer to as the “Novus Ordo Sect” (or “Vatican II Sect”), a Neo-Modernist sect which falsely claims to be the Roman Catholic Church and has illegitimately occupied the official Catholic structures in the Vatican and throughout the world since its de facto founding by Cardinal Angelo Roncalli after the death of Pope Pius XII in 1958.

 Although the actual date of inception of the Vatican II Sect is Oct.
 28, 1958 — the day Cardinal Roncalli was invalidly elected “Pope”, taking the name John XXIII (1958-63) — the manifestation of this new religion was a bit more gradual.
 With moral certainty one can say that the new religion was objectively manifest no later than December 8, 1965, the day “Pope” Paul VI (1963-78) officially ratified, promulgated, and closed the so-called Second Vatican Council.
 Paul VI — Bishop Giovanni Battista Montini — had been John XXIII’s crown prince from the beginning, and while John functioned mainly as the preparer and herald of the new religion, Paul VI was its main architect and chief promoter.